Promoting Nancy’s photography and educating the public about nature, photography, and God

 Get printable version(.pdf)

 We found that when using moulding with 45° bevels, there isn’t much extra material to work with when trying to make the corner folds while stretching the canvas.
 Thirty-degree bevels aren’t as bad, so that is what we usually use for stretching our images.
 I’ve also found that on those images with a high aspect ratio (meaning a large relative difference between the height and width of the image), as happens in panoramas, it is hard finding an “illusion viewing angle” (as described in How To Make Your Beveled Edges Look Like A Continuation Of Your Image), common to both the horizontal and vertical edges.
 For that reason, we have started using the 45°-beveled moulding on the short edges of our panoramas and 30° bevels on the long sides.
-That helps solve both problems; folding the corners is easier than using just 45° bevels and we can find a common illusion viewing distance.
+That helps solve both problems; folding the corners is easier than using just 45° bevels and we can still find a common illusion viewing distance.
 But how does one cut the miters?

 I recently published a blog postarticle making this question into a contest.
 With the publishing of this article, that contest is officially over.
 As that post mentions, I will soon announce any winners in its comment section.